NduvhoEdward-OdinProjects/Sign_Up_Page/Readme.md

 ## Acknowledgments

 - The form design and code were created by NduvhoEdward.
-- This project was developed as part of TheOdinProjects project.
+- This project was developed as part of TheOdinProject projects.